Built for agencies and SMEs alike. Twelve product surfaces, no add-ons — from per-product fit scoring to a rapport-building agent.

 An AI auto-replier is one “I’m a lawyer, you have 24 hours to delete my data” message away from a deliverability nightmare.
 The model doesn’t understand which replies cross from “let me handle that” into “you really do not want me to handle that”.
 The cost of getting that line wrong is not symmetric.

 LinkedReach keyword-scans every inbound for legal, GDPR, contract, pricing, refund, “remove me”, lawyer, complaint and similar high-stakes patterns.
-On match: thread-level auto-send is disabled, a Pilot alert is filed, and a human picks up via the inbox.
+On match: thread-level auto-send is disabled, a the agent alert is filed, and a human picks up via the inbox.
 No silent auto-response on a thread that should never have one.

 Standard chat-completion APIs degrade once threads get long.
 The model starts to overweight recent messages and forgets the original ask.
 Your pod opens about a May meeting, the prospect engages over 12 messages across 3 weeks, and by message 13 the AI is offering to send a calendar link to a meeting that’s already booked.

 Hard sending caps aren’t a feature you toggle — they’re enforced at the worker level.
 Operators can’t override them from the UI.
-Every action is randomised in timing, every account runs in its own isolated, residential-proxied session, and any LinkedIn warning instantly pauses the affected account and tightens pacing across the rest of the pod.
+Every action is randomised in timing, each account’s connection is managed for you, and any LinkedIn restriction instantly pauses the affected account and tightens pacing across the rest of the pod.

-LinkedIn’s anomaly model isn’t watching how fast you click — it’s watching the rhythm.
+LinkedIn’s anomaly model isn’t watching raw speed — it’s watching the rhythm.
 Tools that batch fifty connects in five minutes trigger soft warnings the same day.
 A bot fires actions on a stable cadence; a person pauses between conversations to think.

 LinkedReach enforces a 60-second minimum gap, scaled by multipliers that stack.
 Warmup day 1–3 multiplies by 3.
 Recent timeout multiplies by another 3.
 A new sender that just got warned waits 9× the floor before its next action.
 Capped at 4 minutes so a stale state can’t pin a worker indefinitely.

-Per-account pacing tools let warned-sender’s pod-mates keep firing at full volume.
-LinkedIn correlates the IPs across the pod, sees the unchanged behaviour, and within 24 hours the whole pod is restricted in lockstep.
+Per-account pacing tools let a warned sender’s pod-mates keep firing at full volume.
+LinkedIn sees the unchanged behaviour across the pod and within 24 hours restricts the whole team in lockstep.
 One sender takes a hit; the team takes the consequences.

-LinkedReach scans every inbox body for 12 known soft-warning banner phrases — “temporarily restricted”, “unusual activity”, “please slow down”, and friends — alongside a URL-based hard-challenge guard.
-Detection on one sender pushes a 3× pacing multiplier across the pod for 24 hours.
-A second strike inside that window auto-pauses the account.
+The moment LinkedIn flags a sender — a restriction, an “unusual activity” notice, a “please slow down” — LinkedReach catches it and pushes a 3× pacing multiplier across the whole pod for 24 hours.
+A second flag inside that window auto-pauses the account.

 When a pod has 8 senders, the import lists overlap — every agency adds the same target accounts to multiple campaigns.
 Without dedup, two SDRs in the same pod connect with the same VP of Marketing in the same week.
 The prospect thinks they’re being spammed by a content farm; the agency loses the lead twice.